-I will ask you to work on one project for this course and will announce it on November 7, 2024.
-It will be due on December 5, 2024.
+I will ask you to work on one project for this course and will announce it on April 2, 2025.
+It will be due on May 5, 2025.
 You will be working on the project in teams.
 The teams for the project will be different from the teams for the in-class group activities.
-The maximum score on the project will be 80 points.
+On May 5 you will have to submit a detailed technical report and make a brief (7 min) presentation on the project communicating your results to a wider (assuming not only chemical engineers) audience.
+The maximum score on the project will be 100 points.